 The first game: Curse of the Raven

-has the protagonist driving home on a rainy night before accidentally crashing their car in the cemetery.
-When they awaken, they find themselves unable to leave the cemetery until they free the souls that cannot pass on.
+has the protagonist driving on a rainy night before accidentally crashing their car in the cemetery.
+When they awake, they find themselves unable to leave the cemetery until they free the souls that cannot pass on.

 The second game: Children's Plight

 has the protagonist become the target of an undead warlock who curses them.
 To stop them, the protagonist needs to gather the seals that would trap the warlock back into its tomb.

 starts with the protagonist being a witness to a kidnapping then captured by a group of gangsters.
 After being buried alive, they find themselves on an island and can't leave unless they gather 3 soul stones as payment.

 has the protagonist, and their dog, accidentally board a train heading for a cemetery.
 The keeper of the graveyard captures the dog and will not let him go until the protagonist (you guessed it) frees the souls of three specific people.